Lambeth estate: Revitalising your neighbourhood

 I want to move off the estate while construction works take place.
 How can I do that?

-To request a move off the estate during construction, please email our housing team on [email protected].
-They will assess your circumstance and advise on next steps.
-Having now merged with One Housing, we can facilitate internal moves to their stock; however, please be mindful of restrictions with availability, and priority needs, of properties within London.
+To request a move off the estate during construction, please contact your housing officer, David Wade on 0345 111 0000.
+The housing team will assess your circumstance and advise on next steps.
+Please be mindful of restrictions with availability, and priority needs, of properties within London.

 I would like the option of moving to sheltered accommodation.
 Will this be possible?